 Please keep in mind that Theta Foundation will not accept late submissions, even in the event of a technology glitch.

-Applicants who do not receive email notification on May 10, 2017, should contact Theta Foundation’s Programs Coordinator at firstname.lastname@example.org within 24 hours regarding their selection for a scholarship.
+Applicants who do not receive email notification on May 10, 2018, should contact Theta Foundation’s Programs Manager at firstname.lastname@example.org within 24 hours regarding their selection for a scholarship.

 In the event any initially-selected scholarship recipient can no longer accept an award or fails to submit award acceptance documents by the deadline, an alternate recipient will be selected.
 Alternate recipients will be notified via email on the alternate recipient notification date.